 New York State Protected Classes

 Housing discrimination often goes unrecognized as individuals in protected classes are not usually overtly told, “You are not welcome here!” but are instead simply told, “Sorry, we have nothing available.”
 Such disguised discrimination can often only be uncovered through fair housing testing.
-LawNY conducts fair housing testing in eight counties across New York State: Monroe, Ontario, Livingston, Seneca, Tompkins, Tioga, Steuben, and Chautauqua.
+LawNY conducts fair housing testing in eleven counties across New York State: Chautauqua, Livingston, Monroe, Ontario, Schuyler, Seneca, Steuben, Tioga, Tompkins, Wayne and Yates.
 Testers are trained to do in-person or phone testing to collect evidence about possible housing discrimination.
 For example, a pair of testers might be used to investigate possible age discrimination in which a younger tester is first sent to inquire about an apartment.
 If the tester is told there is nothing available, an older tester could then be used to test for availability.

 If you believe that you are being discriminated against in your attempt to secure and/or maintain housing because of your membership in one of the federal or state protected classes, please feel free to contact LawNY.
 LawNY is also looking for fair housing testers to help investigate housing discrimination in western New York State.
 Testers are paid a stipend for their work.